LearnTeachCode/leadership/study-group-hosting-guide.md

 ## Initial Questions for Onboarding New Hosts

 Welcome to our Learn Teach Code community!
 We're so happy you're interested in hosting your own study group with us! :) Before we talk about anything else, the most important thing for you to remember is that you should make this as **fun** and **convenient** as possible for *yourself* first.
-Our community is large enough (over 4000 members!) that whatever works for you will work for other people too!
+Our community is large enough (over 6500 members in LA) that whatever works for you will work for other people too!

 - **What topics and formats are you interested in?** Topics can be as broad or specific as you want, like "Computer science discussion group" or "Beginners Minecraft modding with Python".
 Formats include: casual study groups (hands-on with laptops), discussion groups (no laptops), group projects, workshops, or anything else you think of!